google/clif/clif/python/README.md

 for `float fsum(std::list<float>);` C++ function.

 NOTE: CLIF will reject unknown types and produce an error.
+It can be parse-time error for CLIF types or compile-time error for C++ types.

 ### Unicode